yylt/gosqltool/README.md

-# gosqltool
+## gosqltool
-golang sql tool , such as init db
+- golang sql tool,such as init/shell

+## feature
+- support mysql init from sqlfile or stdin